hariom-hub/python_Tutorial/README.md

 In python, _ _ init_ _(): defines a "dunder" method, which is automatically called.

 *instance attribute takes preference over class attribute in python*

+**now we will be getting started with the advanced python concepts**